 - We send out the artists menu (the selection of artists, show info and their penciled dates) to our venue hosts.

 - The venue hosts have a deadline to respond to us, inevitably we have to do a bit of chasing to get responses.
 We then collate that info and create the tour.

-- We respond to you and confirm your dates with a contract between Spot On, the venue and yourself.
+- We respond to you and confirm your dates with a contract between us, the venue and yourself.